-Raiders break into the home of an AIB bank branch manager, holding his family hostage while he accompanied the thieves to the Grafton Street branch.
+Raiders entered the home of a bank manager holding his family hostage while he took the thieves to the branch.

-Armed raiders arrived at the house of Allied Irish Bank (AIB) Manager Noel Curran in Kilmacud taking the family hostage and forcing manager Mr Noel Curran to accompany them to the Grafton Street branch.
-The raiders forced their way into the house, and took Mr Curran by car to the bank while his family was held hostage.
-According to Mr Curran, they told him that if he refused to cooperate, then his family would be at risk.
-After the raiders left the bank, Mr Curran along with other bank staff were locked in the vault for around two hours until the Gardaí arrived on the scene.
+Armed raiders arrived at the house of Allied Irish Bank (AIB) Manager Noel Curran in Kilmacud taking the family hostage and forcing manager Noel Curran to accompany them to the Grafton Street branch.
+The raiders forced their way into the house, and took Noel Curran by car to the bank while his family was held hostage.

 Noel Curran AIB Bank Manager